Duncan-Britt/Duncan-Britt/README.md

 - 👋 Hi, I’m Duncan Britt

-- 👀 I’m interested in programming, music, and investing, among other things.

 - 📫 You can reach me by email: My initials + ru997 at gmail

 - <a href="https://www.codewars.com/users/Duncan-Britt"><img src="https://www.codewars.com/users/Duncan-Britt/badges/small"></a>